Glen Smith Photoshop logo

 Read the Select and Mask tutorial here [insert link].

-This is a simple tool to use and if used in the correct way, it is very accurate and allows you to create quality selections.
-However it's easy to use this tool wrongly and then many people are disappointed with it and think it's not as good as they expected.
-I've seen students in the classroom make many mistakes.
+This is a simple tool to use and if used precisely, it is very accurate and allows you to create quality selections.
+However it's easy to use this tool less accurately and then be disappointed with it, as I've seen many times with students in the classroom.

-For very simple subjects you may just need to Object Select tool, but if that doesn't give a perfect selection then use this tool.
+For very simple subjects you may just need to Object Select tool.
+If that doesn't give a perfect selection then using this tool, either to edit the selection, or begin from scratch, will often provide a good selection.

-This tool is slower to work with than the Object Select tool, but it will provide a better quality selection.
+This tool is slower to work with than the Object Select tool, but it can provide a better quality selection.

 Select the Add to Selection button.
 This is the middle button.